 Mon. - Thurs.

 8 AM - 4 PM

 1704 South Slappey Blvd, Albany, GA 31701

-Loans is money borrowed that must be repaid, with interest.
+Loans are money borrowed that must be repaid, with interest.
 Eligible students must be enrolled at least 6 credit hours to receive a federal loan.
-A promissory note must be sign and complete entrance / exit counseling.
-Please refer to the Federal Student Guide detail information.
+A promissory note must be a sign and complete entrance/exit counseling.
+Please refer to the Federal Student Guide for detailed information.

 Prior receipt of a SAL or SALT does not guarantee or ensure eligibility for SAL or SALT in subsequent years.

 In compliance with the requirements of the Higher Education Opportunity Act (H.R.4137) assigned into law on August 14, 2008, the following is the Code of Conduct regarding student loans for the Office of Financial Aid at Albany Technical College.